Menu Close

 Private Equity vs. Public Equity Returns

-Over the 20 years spanning 2000 to 2020, annual private equity returns were 10.48% on average, according to the U.S. Private Equity Index by Cambridge Associates.
-During the same timeframe, the Russell 2000 Index reports returns of 6.69% on average and the S&P 500 Index averaged 5.91%.
+From 2000 to 2020, private equity returns averaged 10.48% annually, according to the U.S. Private Equity Index by Cambridge Associates.
+In comparison, the Russell 2000 Index reported average returns of 6.69%, and the S&P 500 Index averaged 5.91% over the same period.

 Private Equity Returns vs. Other Asset Classes